banthagroup/fslightbox-react/README.md

 import FsLightbox from 'fslightbox-react';

 function App() {
-    // initial toggler value determines if lightbox should be opened on init
     // if toggler is updated when lightbox is closed it will open it
     // if toggler is updated when lightbox is opened it will close it const [toggler, setToggler] = useState(false);